CurveDocs/curve-resources/docs/crvusd/understanding-crvusd.md

 </figure>

-If no position exists, clicking on any market will lead to the [loan creation](../crvusd/loan-creation.md#loan-creation) page.
+If no loan exists, clicking on any market will lead to the [loan creation](../crvusd/loan-creation.md#loan-creation) page.

-Should a position already exist, a dollar sign overlay will appear on the left.
+Should a loan already exist, a dollar sign overlay will appear on the left.
 Selecting the market will lead to the [loan management](../crvusd/loan-creation.md#loan-management) interface.

 ## **Risks**